What are the Benefits of Incorporating a Costa Rica Holding Company?

 In the year 2019, a Capital Gains Tax of 15% assessed on the amount of the gain in value of the property, at the time of a property sale of an investment property, was introduced.
 The Capital Gains Tax is calculated on the difference in the registered property value amount declared in the National Registry at the time of the owner’s purchase of the property and the declared value at the date of the property sale.
 This tax amount is subject to set-off adjustments for items such as renovation costs undertaken by the owner and the like.
 If the property has been owned prior to the July 1, 2019 introduction of the Capital Gains Tax, the option of electing to pay 2.25% of the gross sale proceeds, without deductions, on a one time basis, rather than the 15% Capital Gains Tax amount, is available to the Seller.

-The good news is that for property owners where the property constitutes their principal residence and they are domiciled within Costa Rica for at least 184 cumulative days in the fiscal year prior to the sale, there is an exemption from the payment of this Capital Gains Tax on a sale of the property.
-However, on a sale of investment property where the property is registered to a personal owner, there is a requirement for the Closing Notary in a property sale transaction, to deduct and remit 2.5% of the gross sale proceeds to the Costa Rica Tax Department, to cover any outstanding tax liability that may be owing.
-In the case of an investment property having the property title registered in the National Registry in the name of a Costa Rica company, or an extra-judicially registered foreign company, the company is deemed to be domiciled in Costa Rica and no such remittance to the Tax Department is required to be made by the Closing Notary at the time of a property sale.
+The good news is that for property owners where the property constitutes their principal residence and they are domiciled within Costa Rica for more than 183 cumulative days in the fiscal year prior to the sale and demonstrate other indicia of a property being their principal residence, there is an exemption from the payment of this Capital Gains Tax on a sale of the property.
+However, on a sale of investment property where the property is registered to a personal owner without domicile status, there is a requirement for the Buyer in a property sale transaction, to deduct and remit 2.5% of the gross sale proceeds to the Costa Rica Tax Department, by the 15th day of the month following the Closing, to cover the Buyer’s liability for the Capital Gains Tax owing by the Seller.
+In the case of an investment property having the property title registered in the National Registry in the name of a Costa Rica company, or an extra-judicially registered foreign company, the company is deemed to be domiciled in Costa Rica and no such remittance to the Tax Department is required to be made at the time of a property sale.

 My Opinion